joshfriend/spotlight/README.md

 * Inspired by tools like [Focus][focus] and [dependency-explorer][dependency-explorer], this plugin lets you easily load subsets of your project into the IDE
 * Only loads the minimum required list of projects required to run your requested build tasks

+> [!TIP]
+> Using Spotlight can dramatically decrease your IDE sync times, check out [this blog post][shrinking-elephants] for more info.

 ## How to use it
 Apply the plugin in `settings.gradle(.kts)`:
 ```groovy